 In undertaking this risk assessment, the Board of Management has endeavoured to identify as far as possible the risks of harm that are relevant to Youthreach and to ensure that adequate procedures are in place to manage all risks identified.
 While it is not possible to foresee and remove all risk of harm, Youthreach has in place the procedures listed in this risk assessment to manage and reduce risk to the greatest possible extent.
-This risk assessment has been completed by the Board of Management on 13th of Oct 2021.
+This risk assessment has been completed by the Board of Management on 7th March date 2018.
 It shall be reviewed as part of Youthreach's annual review of its Child Safeguarding Statement.

-Signed Date

-Chairperson, Board of Management
+Chairperson of Board of Management

-Signed Date

-Secretary to the Board of Management
+Principal/Secretary to Board of Management